 What We Do

-Nonprofit branding that inspires support and
+Nonprofit branding and identities that inspire support and drive growth.

 Your nonprofit’s brand is so much more than your logo and color scheme.

 It’s a promise that conveys who you are, what you do and why it matters.
 It’s a critical tool for driving both internal cohesion and mission impact.
 We help nonprofits like yours better define or even completely reimagine their brands.

 Each of our brand-focused nonprofit consulting engagements are based on the Nonprofit Impact SystemTM method and Shared Power StrategyTM philosophy, which center the priorities of your stakeholders and help us to build brands that advance equity.
 We also prioritize strength-based communication practices in our brand work.

 Each nonprofit branding, identity or rebranding engagement is customized to your organization’s unique circumstances.

 Each branding engagement is customized to your organization’s unique circumstances.
 Here’s how our rebranding process works, at a high level.